birth-outcomes/birth_outcomes_summary/_sources/our_study/3_examples_risk.md.txt

 * Logistic regression model 'to predict the overall risk of maternal complications by postnatal discharge'
 * Account for treatment paradox by **including treatment as predictor:** baseline treatment with hypertensives and magnesium sulfate as predictors in both models [[Thangaratinam et al. 2017]](https://doi.org/10.1186/s12916-017-0827-3)

+Outcomes (as determined by indepenent panel of experts, ranking importance of outcomes, with components selected by Delphic consensus):
+* Primary: Maternal complication = maternal death, neurological, hepatic, cardiorespiratory, renal or haematological complications, or delivery before 34 weeks.
+* Secondary: Perinal complications by discharge = perinatal or infant mortality, bronchopulmonary dysplasia, necrotising enterecolitis, intraventricular haemorrhage, cystic periventricular leukomalacia, retionpathy of prematury, or HIE.

 In a 2016 commentary in the British Journal of Obstetrics and Gynaecology (BJOG)[[Cheong-See et al. 2016]](https://doi.org/10.1111/1471-0528.13859), they examined this model to identify what made it succesful and highlighted:
 * Large sample size
 * Standardisation of treatment or intervention